-Graphic elements were added to Nike's visual identity, such as the Jumpman designed in 1984 for the Nike Air Jordan, which happens to be the silhouette of the basketball player, Michael Jordan.
+Minor graphic elements changes were added to Nike's visual identity, such as the Jumpman designed in 1984 for the Nike Air Jordan, which happens to be the silhouette of the basketball player, Michael Jordan.
 Below you can see the original magazine photograph that Nike used to create the logo.
 However, because of the photographer’s image rights, Nike had to recreate the photoshoot to avoid being sued.

 We can't ignore the famous "Just Do It" slogan, which was added to the logo in 1988.
 This slogan is peculiar because it was inspired by a murderer who suffered the death penalty in 1976 and his last words were "Let's do it."
 Only the words "do it" were kept for the logo.
 Nike then launched an ad with the slogan "Just Do It" starring an 80-year-old runner, Walt Stack, showing that anyone can start sports at any age, you just have to do it ("Just Do It").

-The Nike brand was quite identifiable by the comma swoosh, so they decided to get rid of the word "Nike," and the logo consisting of the swoosh alone was introduced in 1995 and is still present today.
+The Nike brand was quite identifiable by the comma swoosh, so they decided to get rid of the word "Nike," and the logo consisting of the Swoosh alone was introduced in 1995 and is still present today.
 When a logo goes from a combination logo to an emblem logo, it indicates that the company has a strong brand that is widely recognized.
 It is indeed one of the most iconic logos in the world.
 Whether it is on shoes or a t-shirt, the Swoosh symbol is still distinctive and memorable.

 First of all, don't go spending thousands of dollars to make a logo, your brand can be as successful as any other publicly traded brand.
 FreeLogoDesign is also here to help you for free.

 Second, keep it simple.
 Choose different adjectives to describe your brand, and try to keep your visual message clear so it stays in the minds of consumers.
 Nike wanted a shape that represented movement and speed.
-All they needed was a curved line as a symbol to represent their brand.
+All they needed was a curved line, a swoosh, as a symbol to represent their brand.
 Therefore, dare to use lettering and geometric shapes to create your new logo.